tathen/Swiftly_exercise/Readme.md

 - Price labels
 - DisplayLabel

+Some item information will be truncated on screen, but will still be available to VoiceOver and other assisted technologies

+---

 <img src="https://github.com/tathen/Swiftly_exercise/blob/main/Screenshot.png" width="400"/><img src="https://github.com/tathen/Swiftly_exercise/blob/main/Screenshot2.png" width="400"/>

 To obtain server updates I implemented polling using Combine's `Timer` publisher